kass173/Project-4/README.md

 ##  Tableau & Visualisations

-For our visualisations we used **Matplotlib and Seabornes** this is because our data was to present density related data of the stellar bodies.
+For our visualisations we used **Matplotlib and Seaborn** this is because our data was to present density related data of the stellar bodies.

 ![B-V vs Amag](Images/BVvsAmag.jpeg)